 So if you're a Parrothead, or just want a taste of the carefree life celebrated by Buffett in his music, here's a guide to walking in some of Jimmy's sandy footsteps.

-Goldeneye, Jamaica: Buffett is an author as well as songwriter, so no surprise that he has some affinity for Goldeneye, the one-time Jamaica home for 007 author Ian Fleming.
+Goldeneye, Jamaica: Buffett is an author as well as a songwriter, so no surprise that he has some affinity for Goldeneye, the one-time Jamaica home for 007 author Ian Fleming.

 The Caves, Jamaica: Another Island Outpost property, The Caves is a legendary Jamaica hideout with cliffside villas, subterranean snorkeling, and a restaurant (and even a hot tub) built into natural caves.